 Many of us failed in our relationship.
 Certain things never get easier.
 I have come to find out that a few of my high school friends have gotten a divorce.
 I wish I have the chance to advice them before the decision was made, especially those friends with very young children.

 Do not take your wife or your husband for granted.
 Don’t just think they’ll stay with you regardless of how you treat them.
 Never take a relationship for granted.
-When you find someone you want to marry, don’t let them take you for granted by tolerating bad behaviour and don’t expect him or her to be romantic with you if you forget to act like girlfriend or boyfriend….even after you’re married.
+When you find someone you want to marry, don’t let them take you for granted by tolerating bad behavior and don’t expect him or her to be romantic with you if you forget to act like girlfriend or boyfriend….even after you’re married.

 1) Having Unrealistic Expectations